-Studying at Nottingham enables you to develop a global perspective of your chosen subject and there are also opportunities to study abroad at partner institutions in locations such as Australia, Canada and China.
+Studying at Nottingham enables you to develop a global perspective of your chosen subject and there are also opportunities to study abroad at partner institutions in locations such as Australia, China, Germany and the USA.

 The school has excellent teaching and learning facilities, including a dedicated student common room and you will be assigned a personal tutor for the whole of your course, who will help guide your studies during your time at Nottingham.

 We offer the following single and joint honours undergraduate degree programmes, which are all three years in duration: